 How does an internet shutdown work?
 And how do you bypass internet shutdowns?
-Learn about the different tools, platforms and software that w
+Learn about the different tools, platforms and software that will keep you online.

 In simple words, an internet shutdown involves intentionally disrupting or blocking internet access.
 They are also referred to as kill switches and blackouts.
 They can be done through throttling, when connectivity speeds are reduced to such a slow pace it’s almost impossible for pages to load.
 It’s also done by working with Internet Service Providers to cut off web access altogether.